 Rear Access Panel (If Present)

-Many models provide a hook-and-loop (Velcro) opening behind the seat to access harness slots.
-Open it, re-thread the shoulder straps to the new slot, and close the panel firmly.
+Many models have a hook-and-loop (Velcro) flap behind the seat that gives you access to the harness slots.
+Open it, re-thread the shoulder straps to the new slot, and press the panel closed firmly.
 No screwdriver is needed.

 Ensuring Safety With Any Item You Use